The way we work is changing.

 One example is the ever-increasing popularity of relying on external resources, by, for example, hiring dedicated development teams.
 Did you know that, for example, the US has the most percentage of outsourced jobs in the world, with almost 68% of companies outsourcing the development of their software?
 The UK, meanwhile, has around 48% of companies offshoring business functions.

-For many of those companies external development teams became a source of new competitive advantage, as they’re solving the talent shortage issue or reduce the cost of delivering new solutions to the market.
+For many of those companies external development teams became a source of new competitive advantage, as they’re solving the talent shortages or reducing the cost of delivering new solutions to the market.
 Whilst others haven’t yet explored this model of cooperation or perhaps don’t believe it can bear fruits for their business.

 That’s why in this article, we’ll share our knowledge on:

 - What are the benefits of hiring dedicated development teams.

 - How this model of software development increases the flexibility of doing business.

 - When you should hire a dedicated team.

 - How to hire a dedicated development team.

 And you can discover real-life examples that will help you better understand how this model works in practice.

 A dedicated development team is a popular business practice where a company sources a dedicated group of IT professionals to complete a specific project.
 A dedicated development team works on a contractual basis as opposed to an in-house team and consists of hand-selected specialists who have the right qualifications to deliver a product or a solution.